Superadditivity of Zero-Error Capacity in Noisy Classical and Perfect Quantum Channel Pairs: Appendix A: Encoding and decoding scheme for Remark

 \paragraph{Orthogonality graph and contextuality properties.} Let $\mathcal{G}_m$ be the orthogonality graph associated with $\mathcal{V}_m$, whose vertices are the vectors in $\mathcal{V}_m$ and where two vertices are adjacent if and only if the corresponding vectors are orthogonal.
 For a vertex $v\in\mathcal{V}_m$ with vector $(a,b,c)$ we associate the normalized qutrit state $ \ket{\psi_v}=\tfrac{a\ket{0}+b\ket{1}+c\ket{2}}{\|(a,b,c)\|}\in\mathbb{C}^3, $ and the corresponding rank one projector $\Pi_v=\ket{\psi_v}\!\bra{\psi_v}$.
 Adjacency of two vertices $v$ and $w$ therefore implies $\Pi_v\Pi_w=0$.
 The resulting family of projectors is known to constitute a state independent contextuality set in Hilbert space of dimension three, while remaining $\{0,1\}$-colorable \cite{Xu2015}.

-\paragraph{Construction of a noisy classical channel.} We now interpret $\mathcal{G}_m$ as the confusability graph of a noisy classical channel.
-Specifically, we construct a classical channel $N_n^m$ whose input alphabet is identified with $V(\mathcal{G}_m)$ and whose output symbols are chosen so that two input symbols are confusable if and only if they correspond to adjacent vertices in $\mathcal{G}_m$.
-Equivalently, the confusability graph of $N_n^m$ is isomorphic to $\mathcal{G}_m$.

-It is convenient to describe this channel in terms of its channel hypergraph.
-Each hyperedge corresponds to a set of input symbols that may lead to the same channel output.
-By construction, every hyperedge consists of vertices whose associated vectors are mutually orthogonal.
-Consequently, each hyperedge contains either two or three vertices depending on the specific orthogonality relations in $\mathcal{V}_m$.
+\paragraph{Construction of a noisy classical channel.} Here we provide an explicit construction of the family of channels $N_n^m$, whose input alphabet has cardinality $3 + 3k + 3k^2.$ It is convenient to describe the channel in terms of its channel hypergraph, where each hyperedge corresponds to a set of input symbols that may produce the same channel output.
+By construction, every hyperedge consists of vertices whose associated vectors are mutually orthogonal, and hence each hyperedge contains either two or three vertices, depending on the orthogonality relations in $\mathcal{V}_m$.
+The hypergraph has $3 + 3k + 3k^2$ vertices, where $k = 3m$, $m \in \mathbb{Z}_{+},$ and the channel outputs are identified with the hyperedges of this hypergraph.
+When $m$ is odd, the number of three-vertex hyperedges is $\frac{k^2}{3} + 1,$ and the number of two-vertex hyperedges is $3k^2 + 3k.$ When $m$ is even, the number of three-vertex hyperedges is $\frac{k^2}{3} + \frac{3k}{2} + 1,$ and the number of two-vertex hyperedges is $3k^2.$ We interpret $\mathcal{G}_m$ as the confusability graph associated with this channel hypergraph; both the confusability graph and the channel hypergraph share the same vertex set and therefore have the same number of vertices.

 \paragraph{Capacity parameters.} The one shot zero error classical capacity of $N_n^m$ is given by the independence number of its confusability graph, namely $\alpha(\mathcal{G}_m)$ which is known and given by $ \alpha(\mathcal{G}_m) = 3m(m+1)$.
 Since the vectors live in $\mathbb{C}^3$, we denote by $d=3$ the local Hilbert space dimension of the quantum system that will be transmitted through a $3$-level perfect quantum channel for assistance.
 A simple comparison shows that $ |V(\mathcal{G}_m)|> \alpha(\mathcal{G}_m)\, d. $ This numerical separation is the key to the superadditivity phenomenon exhibited below.